-- 3 To qualify for the Master of English and New Media Studies, a student must achieve 180 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader. - 5 A student would normally be expected to achieve all coursework requirements before enrolling in the thesis. - 6 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis may be required by the examination board to have their points reassigned to the Postgraduate Certificate in Arts.
+- 3 To qualify for the Master of English and New Media Studies, a student must achieve 180 points by successfully completing the requirements in one of the structures below. - 4 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader. - 5 A student would normally be expected to achieve all coursework requirements before enrolling in the thesis. - 6 A student with an average grade for the coursework papers falling below a B-prior to enrolment in the thesis or dissertation may be required by the examination board to have their points reassigned to the Postgraduate Certificate or Postgraduate Diploma in English and New Media Studies. - A student who is granted admission to the programme on the basis of having already completed the Postgraduate Diploma in English and New Media Studies must achieve 120 points by successfully completing either the thesis or dissertation with any remaining points from papers listed in the Master of English and New Media Studies Table. - 8 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Certificate in English and New Media Studies must achieve a further 120 points including either the thesis or dissertation.